 Approximately 9000+ financial institutions across Europe need to comply with the Second Payment Services Directive (PSD2) by March 14 this year, which is a game-changing new regulation for the payments industry.
 While integration of new service offerings is underway for most institutions, their overall strategies will evolve for the rest of year, seeing specialists in payments and compliance in demand.
 As banks cannot develop for themselves fast enough to remain competitive, we expect to see more third parties, agile partners and FinTechs involved too.

 Blockchain, the underlying technology behind cryptocurrency, has been hyped for a few years now, but still had minimal adoption in commerce last year and it will be interesting to see if that continues in 2019.
 2018 was a tough year for cryptocurrency, though this was no reflection on the tech behind it, which continues to enjoy heavy investment from banks and the UK government.

 It is difficult to predict the impact on the banking sector, especially while there is still no FCA legislation in place to regulate its adoption.
 The potential in the technology is there though and the hope that blockchain’s ability to record and share data instantly will at some point replace legacy back-office tech and increase efficiency across the sector.
-It’s possible that challenger banks may take the first steps with it soon, possibly around payments, but even that may be well down the line.Posted almost 2 years ago
+It’s possible that challenger banks may take the first steps with it soon, possibly around payments, but even that may be well down the line.Posted about 2 years ago